gollogly/pi-slices/pi-remote-car/README.md

 Hook up to a motor board to control the wheels.

-Starting with the a breadboard to write the motor functions
+Starting with the a breadboard to write the motor functions (with design from fritzing)

 <img src="raspberry-pi-connect-motor-board.png" height="240" >